Listwanite-Associated Lode Gold Mineralization

 - Only 1.5kms from 200 tpd toll mill.

-- Along with the numerous mineralized pits the property contains extensive mine dumps that appear to contain further mineralization.
+- Along with the numerous mineralized pits the property contains extensive mine dumps that contain further mineralization.

 - The strike extent of the A-J gold bearing structure is over 1 kilometre